-• A zero path flow means that no trade is happening on that specific path.
-Blockades and damages to transportation infrastructure or high transportation and storage costs due to risks result in a path not being used.
+• A zero path flow means that no trade is happening on that specific path, i.e., no commodity is being shipped between Ukraine and the destination country via that specific route.
+Blockades and damages to transportation infrastructure (i.e., zero capacity) or high transportation and storage costs due to risks result in a path not being used.